Skip to content

 The professor will allot specific reading assignments for each week of the semester.

-We need to allot a sufficient budget for research and development in the upcoming fiscal year.
+We must allot a sufficient research and development budget in the upcoming fiscal year.

 The event coordinator will allot time slots for each speaker during the conference.

-The judge will allot equal time for both sides to present their arguments in the courtroom.
+The judge will allot equal time for both sides to present their arguments.

 I have a lot of work to do before the deadline.